Skip to main content

 Study Design Overview

-• Patients and care partners
+• Patients and family members

 • Dialysis organization leaders

-• Interdisciplinary care team representatives
+• Interdisciplinary care team members

 • Policymakers